-Second, while the actual computation of this distance was not discussed elaborately in the work by Peacock~\cite{peacock1983two}, several heuristics have become default due to available software.
-As introduced by Fasano and Franceshini~\cite{fasano1987multidimensional}, focusing on $2$ dimensions, and then programmed as a \emph{numerical recipe} by Press and Teukolsky~\cite{press1988kolmogorov}, they proposed only evaluating quadrants where $z = p_i$ for some data point $p_i \in P$.
+Second, while the actual computation of this distance was not discussed in detail in the work by Peacock~\cite{peacock1983two}, several heuristics have become default due to available software.
+As introduced by Fasano and Franceschini~\cite{fasano1987multidimensional}, focusing on $2$ dimensions, and then programmed as a \emph{Numerical Recipe} by Press and Teukolsky~\cite{press1988kolmogorov}, they proposed only evaluating quadrants where $z = p_i$ for some data point $p_i \in P$.
 Now there are only $2^d n$ quadrants to consider; for constant $d$ this is linear in $n$.
 We refer to this as $\mdKS$.
 This has more recently been extended so it is empirically efficient in high-dimensions by Hagen \etal~\cite{hagen2021accelerated}, and shown empirically similar to the full set of quadrants Peacock proposed by Lopes \etal~\cite{lopes2007two}.
 However, we will argue that this restriction to quadrants defined by the $n$ data points in $\mdKS$ is not always stable.
 In particular, in Section \ref{sec:instability}, we construct settings where this restricted set of queries does not provide a stable distance under the random sample drawn $P \sim \mu$.
 Hence, no sample complexity bounds can be proven.

-Note that Xiao~\cite{xiao2017fast} proposed to follow the original Peacock formulation in low dimensions, and provided a popular R package for $d=2$ and $d=3$.
+Note that Xiao~\cite{xiao2017fast} proposed following the original Peacock formulation in low dimensions, and provided a popular R package for $d=2$ and $d=3$.
 This algorithm takes $O(n^2)$ for $d=2$ and in general $O(n^d)$ in $d$ dimensions; it saves a factor $O(n)$ off a naive approach by incrementally updating the value for adjacent quadrants considered.

-An alternative extension to higher dimensions is via a reduction to a series of 1-dimensional KS problems~\cite{justel1997multivariate}.
-One can either consider a series of joint distributions or the product of all distributions.
-These are computationally expensive to handle, and do not directly compare the original distributions against each other.
-Moreover, it is not clear if changing the order of processing dimensions could affect the result.